Army identifies 2 killed in helicopter crash in Kentucky

 The two 101st Airborne Division members were pulled from the wreckage of an Army Apache AH-64E helicopter after it went down Friday.

-The victims were identified as Chief Warrant Officer 3 Ryan Connolly, 37, and Warrant Officer James Casadona, 28, Army officials said.
+The victims were identified as Chief Warrant Officer 3 Ryan Connolly, 37, of Manchester, Mo., and Warrant Officer James Casadona, 28, from Marine Corps Base Kaneohe Bay, Hawaii, Army officials said.

 The two belonged to the 101st Combat Aviation “Destiny” Brigade.
-The Army did not release their hometowns.

 2 SOLDIERS KILLED IN HELICOPTER CRASH AT FORT CAMPBELL